edx/jenkins-job-dsl/README-Hacking.md

 # Local Development

-The simplest way to get started with local development targeted for tools-edx-jenkins is to use our Docker container.
+The simplest way to get started with local development edx-related jenkins services is to use our Docker containers.
-This container is pre-configured  to run Jenkins.
-The `docker-compose.yml` file in the root of this repository contains the configuration necessary to  bring a new container online with the proper ports exposed, and volumes shared.
+These containers are pre-configured to run Jenkins.
+The `docker-compose.yml` file in the root of this repository contains the configuration necessary to bring a containers online with the proper ports exposed, and volumes shared.

 Execute this command from the root of the repository:

-    $ docker-compose up
+    $ make docker.run.<name_of_jenkins_service>

-If you opt not to use `docker-compose`, the following command will achieve the same results

-    $ docker run -it --rm -p 127.0.0.1:8080:8080 -v jenkinsjobdsl_jenkins:/edx/var/jenkins edxops/tools_jenkins:latest
+Where `<name_of_jenkins_service>` corresponds to services specified in docker-compose.yml.

-In both instances port 8080 will be exposed only to the host system, and a volume will be created on the container.
-This volume contains all of the configuration for Jenkins, and will be preserved between container stops and starts, except in the case of plugin updates or installs (see WIP: Updating the Docker Image below).
+A volume will be created for the container, which contains all of the configuration for Jenkins and will persist between container stops and starts.
+For the `jenkins_tools` container, however, plugin updates or installs will cause the volume to become recreated (see WIP: Updating the Docker Image below).

-Once the container is running, you can connect to Jenkins at `http://localhost:8080`.
+Once the container is running, you can connect to Jenkins at `http://localhost:<port>`.
+Ports are also configured in `docker-compose.yml`.

 In order to bootstrap Jenkins in a container you will need to do two things:

 1. Set up any credentials required for pulling private repositories.
-2. Set up a seed job to process the job DSL.
+2. Set up a seed job to process the job DSL (this job is automatically created in jenkins_build).

 ### Credentials